livereload/LiveReload/README.md

 Building LiveReload for Mac
 ---------------------------

-Note: right now this branch is in a transitional state; I'm doing active development of Mac v2.4.x.
+Note: right now this branch is in a transitional state; I'm doing active development of Mac v3.0.x.
 See the ‘master’ branch for the latest stable Mac version (v2.3.x).

 Prerequisites:

-* Xcode 4.6
+* Xcode 5.0
 * Node 0.10
+* CoffeeScript 1.6.x: `npm install -g coffee-script`
-* IcedCoffeeScript 1.3.x: `npm install -g iced-coffee-script`
+* underscore.js: `npm install -g underscore`
+* grunt
-* Ruby 1.8.7 for running Rake
+* optionally, Ruby 1.8.7 with Rake for running Rake tasks

 For running tests: